Australia national rugby union team: 1960s

 The first match of the new decade was the win over Fiji at the SCG in the first match of a three Test series during 1961.
 This was followed by a second win, but Fiji grabbed a draw in the third Test.
 Australia then headed to South Africa, where they lost to the Springboks in Port Elizabeth and Johannesburg.
 After returning home, they faced France at the SCG, who beat them 15–8.

 In 1962, Australia played the All Blacks five times, losing four and drawing one, 9–9 at Athletic Park.
-After defeating 18–9 in 1963 in Sydney, Australia beat the Springboks in consecutive Tests in South Africa; the first team to do so since the 1896 British team.
+After defeating England 18–9 in 1963 in Sydney, Australia beat the Springboks in consecutive Tests in South Africa; the first team to do so since the 1896 British team.

 Fewer tests were played throughout the mid-1960s, with Australia only playing a three Test series against All Blacks in 1964.
 They won the third Test after losing the first two.
 The following year Australia hosted the Springboks for two Tests, winning 18–11 and 12–8.
 This was their first ever series win over South Africa and first over a major nation since 1934.

 The British Lions toured in 1966, beating Australia 11–8 at the SCG, before hammering them 31–0 in Brisbane.
 Australia left for Europe in that December where a 14–11 victory over Wales was followed by a slim 11–5 defeat of Scotland.
 The tour continued into the following year where Australia beat England 23–11 before losing to Ireland 15–8 and France 20–14.
 Australia then hosted Ireland, who beat them in Sydney, followed by a 20-point loss to the All Blacks.
 The following year, Australia lost to the All Blacks by just one point.
 Later that year they defeated France for the first time by the same margin from a long drop goal by John Ballesty for their last win of the decade.
 After losing to Ireland and Scotland on tour, Australia hosted Wales who also beat them.